rkwitt/teaching/WS1920/CV/PS/README.md

 ```

 Basically, a new browser tab should open where you see the file system
 structure of the `teaching/WS1920/CV` folder.
 Assignment notebooks for
 the PS reside in the `PS` subfolder.

 ## Assignments

 1. [Assignment 1](1-Assignment.ipynb) (due on Oct., 15, 11:59pm)
-2. Assignment 2 (due on )
+2. [Assignment 2](2-Assignment.ipynb) (due on Oct., 23, 8:00am)
-3. Assignment 2 (due on )